 - The school uses surveillance cameras for security and safety.
-The only people with access to this are the Estates Team.
-Notification of camera use is displayed at the front of the school.
-Please refer to the hyperlink below for further guidance https://ico.org.uk/media/for-organisations/documents/1542/cctv-code-of-practice.pdf - We do not use publicly accessible webcams in school - Webcams will not be used for broadcast on the internet without prior parental consent - Misuse of the webcam by any member of the school community will result in sanctions (as listed under the 'inappropriate materials' section of this document) - Consent is sought from parents/carers and staff on joining the school, in the same way as for all images - Webcams include any camera on an electronic device which is capable of producing video.
-School policy should be followed regarding the use of such personal devices - For further information relating to webcams and surveillance cameras, please see http://www.thegrid.org.uk/schoolweb/safety/webcams.shtml
+The only people with access to this are the Estates department, ICT department and Receptionist staff.
+Notification of camera use is displayed at the front of the school. - We do not use publicly accessible webcams in school - Webcams will not be used for broadcast on the internet without prior parental consent - Misuse of the webcam by any member of the school community will result in sanctions (as listed under the 'inappropriate materials' section of this document) - Consent is sought from parents/carers and staff on joining the school, in the same way as for all images - Webcams include any camera on an electronic device which is capable of producing video.
+School policy should be followed regarding the use of such personal devices